nxg-nxg/vtspice/README.md

 ```
 $ which hspice
-hspice:    aliased to /path/to/spice/hspice64 -mt 4 -hpp -i
+hspice:    aliased to /path/to/hspice -mt 4 -hpp -i
 ```

-Therefore, vtspice strips the options by default.
-Any necessary options should be entered in the `OPTIONS` of the "VARIABLES" section.
+Therefore, specify the original file in `SPICE` (In the above example, `/path/to/hspice`) and specify the required command options in `OPTIONS` in the "VARIABLES" section.